-Melanzane alla Parmigiana is definitely in my top 3 of Italian dishes: perfect comfort food.
+Melanzane Alla Parmigiana is definitely in my top 3 of Italian dishes: perfect comfort food.
 However, it’s a deceivingly simple recipe that is hard to nail.

 I pretty much always try it if it is on the menu of an Italian restaurant: often somewhat disappointing or with some added non-traditional ingredients (like breaded chicken or veal or prosciutto cotto).
 In all honesty: an average “parm” is still pretty darn good as long as the eggplant is properly cooked.
-This one is based on a recipe from Serious Eats and has an interesting take on cooking the eggplant by first compressing it in the microwave before frying it.
+This one is based on a recipe from Serious Eats and has an interesting take on preparing the eggplant by first compressing it in the microwave before frying it.

 What worked and what didn’t: